-- 6.1 Child Protection Committee The evaluation of the Assessment of Care Toolkit training rollout continues.
+- 6.1 Glasgow Child Protection Committee and Adult Support Committee have continued to operate throughout COVID with increased frequency to 4 weekly given the significance of concern. - 6.2 Child Protection Committee The evaluation of the Assessment of Care Toolkit training rollout continues.
 The focus group with trainers is complete, with the majority expressing their enthusiasm to continue to deliver the training.
-The electronic survey for recipients has been designed and is due to launch at the end of January 2020.
+The electronic survey for recipients has been designed and launched at the end of January 2020.
 The focus of the survey is the impact of the training on the individuals' knowledge and understanding of neglect, their practice with children and families, and outcomes for children.
-There is also work ongoing in the three localities to evaluate and improve the quality of chronologies, which will be reported to the committee. - 6.2 Adult Protection Committee In respect of the Paid Professional/Service Provider audit action plan, work with contracted service providers continues with an audit of service providers' whistleblowing/reporting concerns policies about to commence.
+There is also work ongoing in the three localities to evaluate and improve the quality of chronologies, which will be reported to the committee. - 6.3 Adult Protection Committee In respect of the Paid Professional/Service Provider audit action plan, work with contracted service providers continues with an audit of service providers' whistleblowing/reporting concerns policies about to commence.
 Briefings on principles and quality of chronologies are being provided in localities, and the audit will be repeated in September 2020 to measure improvement.
-The tripartite Adult Support and Protection audit is now complete and the report will be presented to the committee.
+The tripartite Adult Support and Protection audit is now complete and the report will be presented to the Adult Support and Protection Committee.
 The analysis of the casefile reading has highlighted a number of strengths in practice, and some issues which will require improvement activity.